 McCallie Access to the Mississippi River, four miles northeast of Arkansas City (Desha County), looking north.
 The land mass to the right is an island that is part of the State of Mississippi; 2007.

-How did Arkansas cities and towns get their names?
+Research to determine how Arkansas's cities and towns got their names

-How do these natural resources and industries effect Arkansas's economy?
+What are the effects of these natural resources on Arkansas's economy?